Freshman Learning Communities

 What are the requirements for participating?

-- Students must be willing to be registered for specific courses, and not drop those courses in order to maintain the cohort.
+- Students must be willing to be registered for all specific courses, and not drop those courses in order to maintain the cohort.

 - To check your eligibility please refer to the Course Placement web page.